tester111-rgb/HelloArduino/README.md

 #-Omit --global to set the identity only in this repository.

-#git remote -v > git remote add origin https://github.com/xxxxx.git > git remote -v > git push –all origin
+#git remote -v > git remote add origin https://github.com/xxxxx.git > git remote -v > git push –-all origin